cadCAD-org/cadcad-rust-poc/doc/mypyc_vs_cython.md

 ### Key Differences:

+- Mypyc is currently alpha software (first appeared 2017?).
+Cython is a 14-years old project (first appeared 2007).

 - Cython is a language, super set of Python.
-Mypyc is not.
+Mypyc is not and does not introduce a new lanugage.

 - Cython requires using special types (e.g. cdef int x=0) in its annotations.
 Mypyc does not require special types, uses standard Python type hints to generate fast code.
 Mypyc also uses mypy to perform type checking and type inference.